 You may take this medicine with or without food.
 Try to take it at the same time each day.

 If you are taking an oral solution or syrup, shake the bottle well before you take it to ensure that the liquid is evenly mixed.
-Use the measuring spoon or cup provided to measure out your prescribed dose.
+Use the measuring spoon or cup provided to measure your dose.

 Ethosuximide must be taken regularly for it to be effective.
 Continue taking this medicine even when you feel better.
 Do not stop taking it suddenly as this may worsen your condition.
-Your doctor may want to reduce the dose of Ethosuximide gradually before stopping it completely.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.